deNBI/cloud-user-docs/wiki/Compute_Center/Heidelberg-DKFZ.md

 OpenStack project (**Project - Compute - Key Pairs - Import Key Pair**) so that you can access your VMs later on.

+### Access Protection
+Our jumphosts use fail2ban service to protect against repeated failed SSH login attempts.
+If you use multiple or misconfigured SSH key pairs, you may be temporarily blocked for up to 24 hours; fail2ban will automatically remove the ban once it expires.
+To avoid this, ensure your SSH configuration is correct and that only the intended key is used for authentication.

+### Geo Restrictions
+Access to our jumphosts is limited in certain regions outside the EU due to security policies.
+If you attempt to connect from a restricted location, you may experience blocked access or connection failures.

 ### Deploy your VMs
 The networks are already pre-configured, so you can directly start and deploy your VMs.
 Therefore go to **Project - Compute - Instances** and choose the